How To Throw Away Old Bank Statements Properly

 - Sales receipts (unless you need them for tax purposes; in that case, scan them first)

 - Canceled and voided checks (that aren’t tax-related)

 - Utility, internet, and cellphone bills (once paid)

 - Credit card, insurance, and bank account solicitations that come in the mail

 - Correspondences from the DMV or IRS (once settled)

 - Travel-related materials (besides your passport)

-Shred After One Year
+Documents to Shred After One Year

 Hold on to some documents for up to a year before you shred them.
 While in your possession, store them in waterproof bags.
 Better yet, lock them in a safe.
 Once you no longer need them for tax or insurance purposes, shred the following documents before throwing them away: